 Antimony Trioxide CAS Number

-The term antimony trioxide CAS number is functionally identical to CAS No, but it is widely used in procurement, technical, and trade documentation.
+Referencing antimony trioxide with its CAS number (1309-64-4) ensures precision, eliminates ambiguity, and adds credibility across procurement, regulatory, and research contexts.
 By citing 1309-64-4, buyers, regulators, and researchers can confirm they are referencing the correct oxide and not another antimony compound such as pentoxide (Sb₂O₅) or trichloride (SbCl₃).

 Antimony Trioxide Fire Retardant